wsshin/fd3d/README.md

 3. Extract gzipped input files.

-This can be done by
+This can be done by:

 	gzip -d INPUT_NAME.{eps,srcJ,srcM}.gz

 When creating input files, MaxwellFDFD gzips those files (except for a small file `INPUT_NAME.h5`) by default for convenience, because you typically need to upload them to an external LINUX cluster.

 4. Run `fd3d`.

-For a single processor, execute
+For a single processor, execute:

 	fd3d -i INPUT_NAME

-For multiple processors, execute
+For multiple processors, execute:

 	mpirun -n N fd3d -i INPUT_NAME

 where `INPUT_NAME` is the base name of the input files, and `N` is the number of processors.

 Instead of running `fd3d` interactively, you can submit a batch job script if your system manages a job queue, e.g. TORQUE Resource Manager.
 Refer to the user guide of your system for more detail about writing a batch job script.
 Also, see the example batch job script in batchjob/ direrctory.

 5. Check the standard output.